 We are actively looking for partners.
 If you are a youth organization, school, community organizations, corporate or other small business, or individual wishing to make a difference, contact us today for a test run of YES on Classcraft!

 Our general youth population faces unprecedented challenges in this transformational age.
 Our local and global landscape is evolving in the face of significant resistance.
-Youths face mounting social issues today – elimination of jobs, political upheaval, environmental threats, and an education system that all too often fails to prepare them.
+Youth face mounting social issues today – elimination of jobs, political upheaval, environmental threats, and an education system that all too often fails to prepare them.

 There is a critical need to prepare youth as college and job-ready global citizens.
 There is an education gap in school for necessary entrepreneurship training.
 Within the next seven years, nearly 50% of the existing jobs will have disappeared.
 New jobs, through enterprise building, must be created, by entrepreneurs.
 Even employees must learn an entrepreneurial mindset to help their companies grow and adapt to an ever-changing marketplace.